 Overall, the incidence of taxes and social insurance contributions mainly falls on the wealthy, particularly those in the top two income deciles.
 This pattern is consistent with global trends, where taxes are predominantly concentrated in the higher income deciles.
-Personal income tax and social insurance contributions show a significant concentration in the highest income deciles.
+PIT and social insurance contributions show a significant concentration in the highest income deciles.
 While indirect taxes are also concentrated in the upper income deciles, their impact is less pronounced compared to that of direct taxes.